 Forced FEED Lubrication

 A pump is used to feed the oil.
 Oil is pumped under pressure to the required parts.
-Following are the main parts of system
+The following are the main parts of the system

 Reciprocating Compressor Capacity Control Method

 Reciprocating Compressor vs Rotary Compressor